phantomcyber/splunk-soar-sdk/docs/api_reference.rst

 Parameters for on poll
 ^^^^^^^^^^^^^^^^^^^^^^
-On poll functions require a specfic paramter class called OnPollParams.
-You should not override this class and use it as is.
+On poll functions require a specific parameter class called `OnPollParams`.
+YYou should use this class as-is, instead of overriding it.

 .. autoclass:: soar_sdk.params.OnPollParams

 Parameters for generic action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generic action functions require a specfic paramter class called GenericActionParams.
-You should not override this class and use it as is.
+Generic action functions require a specific parameter class called `GenericActionParams`.
+You should use this class as-is, instead of overriding it.

 .. autoclass:: soar_sdk.params.GenericActionParams